Signed in as:

 *Note - These new rules regarding Part D are subject to changes/updates between now and enrollment season in the fall

+Prescription drugs that are covered by your insurance will fall into 1 of 5 different tiers.
 It's important to understand which tier your prescriptions are in because it also affects how much you pay at the pharmacy:

 Tier 1: Preferred Generic Drugs -